Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * Ships may not move through a Supernova.

 #### Gravity Rift
+> Different wording for the first Gravity Rift effect to make it clear that ships with 1 move starting adjacent to it can move through it in a single movement (not in straight line)

 [image]

 * Moving through a Gravity Rift costs 1 movement instead of 2, unless moving in a straight line.